The Real Costs after Buying an RV or Fifth Wheel

-Okay, you did it!
-Or in this case, okay, WE did it.
-We bought our RV!
-The big expense is over (purchasing it out right or financing, either way it’s a pretty penny)…or not.
-After buying our RV we realized there were a TON of items we were unaware we needed in order to operate and live on the rig that ended up adding up to some major mula.
+Most people think the big expense is over after purchasing their first RV or fifth wheel.
+But after we bought our Grand Design Momentum 328M, we realized there were a TON of items we were unaware we needed in order to operate and live on the rig that ended up adding up to some major mula.
 The expenses continued to build once we got the rig mobile.
 Travel and parked are two very different “rig ready”.
 If we had attended an RV course, or opted to learn pretty much anything about operating an RV before we bought one, we probably would have been in a better situation, but being the complete newbies we were, we honestly had no idea all that was needed.

-This video and posts talks about the real costs after buying an RV or fifth wheel, exactly what items we needed (that we hadn’t thought of) ,what we bought to make our fifth wheel comfortable to live on & organized, and what we needed to make it mobile.
+So today we’re talking to you about the real costs after buying an RV or fifth wheel, exactly what items we needed (that we hadn’t thought of), what we bought to make our fifth wheel comfortable to live on & organized, and what we needed to make it mobile.
 Hope you enjoy!

 That’s a long list isn’t it….
 Here is an itemized list of the real costs of buying an RV or Fifth Wheel.